Strategy for Preparation of UPSC Law Optional

 For Non law graduates, method of preparation is different, both in structure and approach.
 Most of non law graduate go for law optional out of there fascination with Constitutional law and Paper - II (i.e Indian Polity mostly After reading Laxmikant :) )

-The reason it is first step not the 4th as in case of law graduate is to give you an idea about what kind of questions come in UPSC mains Examinations.
-Read questions of there subject as well not only constitutional law (that you refer polity, but here it is not referred the same, your first difference right on.( haha)
+The reason it is first step is to give you an idea about what kind of questions come in UPSC mains Examinations.
+Read questions of all subject, not only constitutional law (that you refer polity, but here it is not referred the same).
+Try and see wether reading these questions sparks interest in the subject of law or not.
+If later is the case do not take it.
+Explore other optional.

 Look at the question objectively and get a feeling whether you are understanding the demand of question or not.
 Even if you don't know the answer, access yourself whether you will be able to write it down after study of the subject or not.